nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 # Externalisation

-[Dotenv](https://github.com/cdimascio/dotenv-java) is a Java alternative for the popular npm package [dotenv](https://www.npmjs.com/package/dotenv).
-It allows you to keep all your dev env variables in a local file `./app/.env` and load them from the app.
+[Dotenv](https://github.com/cdimascio/dotenv-java) is a Java alternative of the popular npm package [dotenv](https://www.npmjs.com/package/dotenv).
+It allows us to keep all dev env variables in a local file `./app/.env` and load them from the app.
 In production, you wouldn't have a `.env` and then the library would load actual environment variables instead.
 Let's add it as a dependency: